sellout/sellout.github.com/_posts/2019-05-17-what-I-know.md

 ![](/media/what I know.png)

-But when I talk to others and share that knowledge, they assume I know other things:
+When I talk to others and share that knowledge, they assume I know other things:

 ![](/media/what people assume.png)